Tony Robbins Unleash The Power Within Review

 As Derek Sivers would say, hell yes!

-The following are some magic that I took away from Unleash The Power Within:
+The following are some magical lessons that I took away from Unleash The Power Within:

 - Belief is an excuse for an experience.